 - Combat Medic: Ben Delaney, who discovers that he's pretty adept at putting together and handling explosives.

 - Conservation of Ninjutsu: Constantly dismissed by Sam.
 No matter how good their tactics were or how brave their men are, they were outgunned and outmanned and the only option was calling for help.

 - Continuity Drift: Minor example.
-In the pilot of Burn Notice Michael responded to Sam's name in a manner that implied a sort of "friendly with each other, but not close friends" dynamic as Michael was looking pretty deep to find anyone he could talk to (a part of the Opening Narration).
+In the pilot of Burn Notice Michael responded to Sam's name in a manner that implied a sort of "friendly with each other, but not close friends" dynamic as Michael was looking pretty deep to find anyone he could talk to (a part of the Opening Monologue).
 This movie said that during that time period they try to get a beer together anytime they are in the same city, they were always really close friends.

 - Possibly more of a case of "He's in town?" than an outright case of desperation.
 After all, the last time Michael saw Sam, Sam was still working with the government and going overseas.
 The fact that Sam is now retired (when he showed no signs of slowing down the last time they met) and just happens to be in Miami probably throws Michael for a bit.

 - Continuity Nod: Sam takes the name Chuck Finley to scare the CIA reinforcements into hurrying up to save them.